st-tech/zr-obp/docs/about.rst

 ---------------------------------

 *Open Bandit Pipeline* is a series of implementations of dataset preprocessing, offline bandit simulation, and evaluation of OPE estimators.
-This pipeline allows researchers to focus on building their OPE estimator and easily compare it with others’ methods in realistic and reproducible ways.
+This pipeline allows researchers to focus on building their bandit algorithm or OPE estimator and easily compare them with others’ methods in realistic and reproducible ways.
 Thus, it facilitates reproducible research on bandit algorithms and off-policy evaluation.

 .. image:: ./_static/images/overview.png
-   :scale: 30%
+   :scale: 40%
    :align: center

+Open Bandit Pipeline consists of the following main modules.

+- **dataset module**: provides data loader for Open Bandit Dataset
+- **policy module**: provides interfaces for bandit algorithms and several standard algorithms
+- **simulator module**: provides functions for conducting offline bandit simulation
+- **ope module**: provides interfaces for bandnit algorithms and several standard OPE estimators.

+The pipeline also provides flexible interfaces for bandit algorithms and OPE estimators.
+Therefore, researchers can easily implement their own methods and evaluate them with our data and pipeline.
+In addition, the pipeline provides an interface for logged bandit feedback datasets.
+Thus, practitioners can can combine their own datasets with the pipeline and easily evaluate the performance of bandit algorithms in their settings.

+Please see `package reference <https://zr-obp.readthedocs.io/en/latest/obp.html>`_ for detailed information about Open Bandit Pipeline.